Robinini/midi2control/docs/README.md

 They maintain an internal state (eg:True/False/float) which can be accessed by output control.

-They can have multiple control outputs assigned to them which are each triggered on a relevant MIDI message.
+They can have multiple control outputs assigned to them, which are each triggered on a relevant MIDI message.

 Child classes of the ```MidiMap``` class are provided for specific control inputs like buttons, sliders and browsers.
-Ech behave slightly differently according to their purpose, for example
+Each behave slightly differently according to their purpose, for example:

 - ```midi2control.midi.pioneer Slide``` can be inverted, centered in the middle (eg: for a Tempo +/- slider) or the output limited to step intervals (to reduce the number of output triggers)
 - ```midi2control.midi.pioneer JogDial``` can be inverted or limited to a max/min internal rotation state (eg: max.
 1 rotation)
 - ```midi2control.midi.pioneer Press``` can be toggle switches or simple buttons.
 They can work independently or as a group

 ```Output Controls```